 Keyword research is one of the most crucial steps in monetizing your blog.

-Your task at this stage is to look out for keywords with commercial intent — that is, the sort of things people might be searching for just before they make a purchase.
+Your task at this stage is to look for keywords with commercial intent — that is, the things people might be searching for just before they make a purchase.

 But you’re a new website.